 - Fees: Expect to pay a modest fee for cashier’s checks.
 Banks and credit unions typically charge around $10 or so per check.
 To cover that cost, you need extra money in cash, or available in your account.

 If you’re making the payment out of your account, the bank removes funds from your account immediately when the check is printed.
 Again, a cashier’s check is a form of guaranteed funds, so your money moves over to the bank’s account until the check gets cashed or deposited.

-Credit union members: If you use a credit union, you can often obtain cashier's checks from almost any credit union location nationwide (not just your own credit union) with shared branching.
+If you bank at a credit union, you can often obtain cashier's checks from almost any credit union location nationwide (not just your own credit union) with shared branching.
 Bring ID and information about your “home” credit union.
-Call ahead to be sure the credit union you plan to visit provides cashier’s checks.
+Call ahead to be sure the credit union you plan to visit offers cashier’s checks.